AleixoLucas42/homelab/proxmox-vms/fedora-server/swarm/minecraft-server/readme.md

 > aleixohome.ddns.net:25565

 ## Automations
+#### Alerting
+- There is an alert on Grafana counting lines with specific erros like someone **trying to log in without being on whitelist.**

 #### Clean ground items
 - There is a [Jenkins pipeline](Jenkinsfile.ground-items) running every hour to clean ground items.